vaidiksule/getsentimate/backend/.venv/share/doc/yt_dlp/README.txt

 -   description (string): The description of the video
 -   display_id (string): An alternative identifier for the video
 -   uploader (string): Full name of the video uploader
--   uploader_id (string): Nickname or id of the video uploader
--   uploader_url (string): URL to the video uploader's profile
 -   license (string): License name the video is licensed under
--   creators (list): The creators of the video
--   creator (string): The creators of the video; comma-separated
+-   creator (string): The creator of the video
 -   timestamp (numeric): UNIX timestamp of the moment the video became available
 -   upload_date (string): Video upload date in UTC (YYYYMMDD)